nextgis/dhi/README.md

 # dhi
 Collection of scripts to create DHI data

-general - general scripts to create and manipulate data smoothing - scripts to run smoothing
+GENERAL - general scripts to create and manipulate data

+SMOOTHING - scripts to run smoothing processing on multiple cores